top of page

 What is summer without a great book?
 Check out these picks curated by BlackNatchez.org founder Joseph A.C.
 Smith and drop by 1720 Gallery to grab your copy today.

-Written by Natchez author and curator of the Natchez Museum of African-American History and Culture Bobby Dennis
+Written by Natchez author and curator of the Natchez Museum of African-American History and Culture Bobby Dennis, this quick read explores local black history and culture.

 This is the herioc story of Lilly Ann Granderson who started a night school in the basement of her master's home in Natchez.
 Granderson's school laid the foundation for what would eventually become Jackson State University.